deltapi97/CocktailDB-Project/README.md

 - DAO (Data Access Object) pattern: For abstracting and encapsulating all access to the data source.
 - Repository pattern: To manage collections of domain objects.
 - Factory pattern: For creating objects without specifying the exact class of the object that will be created.
-- Singleton pattern: To ensure a class has only one instance and provide a global point of access to it."
+- Singleton pattern: To ensure a class has only one instance and provide a global point of access to it.